 Asynchronous Comparison

-Synchronous comparison is used when the response is obtained quickly and where the DITA topic is returned as part of the response.
+Synchronous comparison is used when the response is obtained quickly and where the resultant DITA topic or a ZIP is returned as part of the response.

 However in other cases asynchronous comparison is useful: